dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 ---
-title: How to add top bar to websites
+title: Adding Top Bar to Websites
 desc: Top bars are beautiful looking lines at the top of a website.
 See how I have implemented it in my websites.
 A colored top bar would not do much harm.
 Instead, it increases the beauty of your website (if used correctly).
 keywords: top bar, website top line, top border of website, top colored line in websites
 author: sharathdt
-tags: Github-Pages Webdesign
+tags: Github-Pages Web-Design
 ---

 <img alt="How to add colored top bar to website" title="How to add colored top bar to website" itemprop="thumbnailUrl" src="/images/top-bar-on-websites.jpg">